bbauska/Coursera-Bootstrap/readme.md

 Now, all these three are joined together into one single bar or button bar or what is in Bootstrap terms called a button group.

-Let\'s look at how we go about constructing something like this in Bootstrap code.
+Let&apos;s look at how we go about constructing something like this in Bootstrap code.

 Here I have both the browser window and my code open side by side.

-Let\'s have a look at how we create this button code.
+Let&apos;s have a look at how we create this button code.

 Taking a look at the code, you notice that the buttons are included inside a div here.